yanukadeneth99/Truedrop/frontend/README.md

-# Front-end Website
+# Truedrop Web front-end

-Using Next JS and Thirdweb
+Developed using Next JS and Thirdweb